Non-Markovian Noise Suppression Simplified through Channel Representation: Introduction

 \section{Introduction}

 Noise presents the most significant obstacle to the practical implementation of quantum computation.
 A range of techniques has been proposed for noise suppression at different levels, including dynamical decoupling~\cite{violaDynamicalDecouplingOpen1999}, quantum error correction (QEC)~\cite{terhalQuantumErrorCorrection2015,Devitt2013QEC} and mitigation (QEM)~\cite{caiQuantumErrorMitigation2023}.
-Most error suppression techniques are developed based on the assumption that the noise process is Markovian, i.e. the errors occurring at different time slices are independent and can be described as independent quantum channels.
+Most error suppression techniques are developed based on the assumption that the noise processes occurring at different time slices are independent and can be described as independent quantum channels.
 Under this assumption, one can develop QEC and QEM techniques to address the noise channels at a given time slice and simply repeat the QEC and QEM procedure.
-However, in practice, since noise is introduced by continuous interaction between the environment and the quantum computer, it is no surprise that the environment can exhibit memory effects that lead to quantumly correlated noise at different time slices~\cite{Rivas2014nonmarkovianity,Shrikant2023nonmarkovianity,Taranto2024characterising}.
-This type of noise, known as non-Markovian noise, cannot be effectively suppressed by simply repeating the same QEC and QEM procedures.
+However, since in practice noise is caused by continuous interaction between the environment and the quantum computer, it is no surprise that the environment can exhibit memory effects that lead to classically or even quantumly correlated noise at different time slices~\cite{Rivas2014nonmarkovianity,Shrikant2023nonmarkovianity,Taranto2024characterising}, which are often referred to as non-Markovian noise.
+Other than certain specific circumstances~\cite{bombin2016resilience,ziyad2025emergent}, in general non-Markovian noise can significantly affect the performance of QEC and QEM protocols~\cite{FKam2025detrimental,kobayashi2024tensor}.